 Nitromors All-Purpose Paint and Varnish Remover

-Plus, it provides you excellent coverage (up to 2.5 m² per litre).
+Plus, it provides you with excellent coverage (up to 2.5 m² per liter).

-Also note that this paint blistering formulation is not suitable to use on plastic surfaces.
+Also, note that this paint blistering formulation is unsuitable for plastic surfaces.

 Available Sizes: 375ml, 750ml, 2L, 4L